stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 There were a few reasons for this:

-- The various Vulkan bindings provided by LWJGL are code-generated from the native library but all of the internal workings are exposed as **public** members and methods.
-This completely obfuscates the intended purpose and usage of the class.

-- In addition each component provides multiple getter/setters for the same field and a slew of allocation factory methods (over twenty) which presumably have a purpose but are not explained.
-Without any documentation there is no clear direction for which methods we should be using, whether there are pros and cons, etc.
+* The various Vulkan bindings provided by LWJGL are code-generated from the native library but all of the internal workings are exposed as __public__ members and methods, obfuscating the intended purpose and usage of the class.
+There are multiple getters/setters for each field and a slew of allocation factory methods which presumably have a purpose but are not explained.

-- The JavaDoc is also code-generated but is focused on _how_ the code was generated rather than _what_ its actually doing.
-The developer is constantly forced to context switch to the Kronos website or the Vulkan header to work out how we should be using the bindings.
-(UPDATE: It looks like the LWJGL JavaDoc now includes the relevant documentation which is a significant improvement).
+* This was exacerbated by the fact that JavaDoc is also code-generated but focused on _how_ the code was generated rather than _what_ it is actually doing.
+The developer is constantly forced to context switch to the Khronos website or the Vulkan header to work out how we should be using the bindings.
+(UPDATE: The LWJGL JavaDoc now includes the relevant documentation which is a significant improvement).

-- In the tutorial the application name is a simple string, in LWJGL we had to instantiate a memory stack and invoke a static helper to allocate a buffer for the string.
-However there is no explanation for _why_ we need to do this, whether there are alternatives, do we need to release the string, etc.
+* In the tutorial the application name is a simple string.
+In the corresponding LWJGL implementation we had to instantiate a memory stack, invoke a static helper to allocate a wrapper object, and pass that to the structure.
+However there was no explanation for _why_ we needed to do this, whether there were alternatives, is the developer responsible for releasing it later, etc.

-- This was exacerbated by the lack of decent examples and tutorials - those that we found all seemed to do the same thing in different ways without any explanation of _why_ a certain approach was used.
+* This was exacerbated by the lack of decent examples and tutorials - those that we found all seemed to do the same thing in different ways without any explanation of _why_ a certain approach was used.
 In addition most examples were basically C code masquerading as Java, with little or no in-code documentation or modularity, resulting in a wall-o-code that was virtually impossible to follow.

-- The use of static imports was slightly annoying - to find a given class or method one just has to know its parent package, or add them to the content assist in the IDE, or switch off import organisation altogether and cut-and-paste _every_ import into _every_ source file.
+* The use of static imports was slightly annoying - to find a given class or method one just has to know its parent package, or add them to the content assist in the IDE, or switch off import organisation altogether and cut-and-paste _every_ import into _every_ source file.

 Note this is not intended to be negative review of LWJGL - we have used it with great results in our previous OpenGL project and it is widely used for Vulkan.
 Unfortunately our own experience was frankly demoralising and we had barely scratched the surface of the Vulkan API - we eventually gave up in disgust.

-Sometime later we were encouraged by a friend to make a second attempt - our first design decision was that unless LWJGL had materially changed we would look for an alternative.

 ---